 Stephen undertook his medical training at the University of Bristol, qualifying in 1987.
 He initially trained in

-In 1999 he was awarded the pretigious Clinical Surgery Fellowship at the University of Toronto, Canada where he learned
+In 1999 he was awarded the prestigious Clinical Surgery Fellowship at the University of Toronto, Canada where he

-advanced surgical techniques in the field of ENT and Head & Neck Surgery.
-He was also a Visiting Fellow in at the Memorial Sloane Kettering Hospital in New York and at the MD Anderson Hospital in
+learned advanced surgical techniques in the field of ENT and Head & Neck Surgery.
+He was also a Visiting Fellow in at the Memorial Sloane Kettering Hospital in New York and at the MD Anderson

-Houston, Texas.
-In 2000 he became a Consultant Senior Lecturer at the University of Bristol where he was responsible for the teaching of medical students and for the ENT research programme at
+Hospital in Houston, Texas.
+In 2000 he became a Consultant Senior Lecturer at the University of Bristol where he was responsible for the teaching of medical students and for the ENT research

-the University.
+programme at the University.
 In 2002 he joined the ENT department at Heatherwood and Wexham Park Hospitals where he continues to practice.

-is a core member of the Thyroid and Head and Neck Cancer teams and is the Lead for Head & Neck Surgery for his hospital trust.
-He is also the Lead for Clinical Governance and Quality
+core member of the Thyroid and Head and Neck Cancer teams and is the Lead for Head & Neck Surgery for his hospital trust.
+He is also the Lead for Clinical Governance and Quality Assurance

-Assurance for ENT at Wexham Park Hospital.
+for ENT at Wexham Park Hospital.
 Stephen remains actively involved in teaching and training and is the Tutor for ENT in his department.
-He is the founder and faculty member of
+He is the founder and faculty member of the Sinus

 Surgery Course for trainee surgeons in Bristol.
 He is married with three children and in his spare time he enjoys golf and skiing.